 Solution: You can either replace your vehicle’s fuel pump with a new one or get the old one repaired if possible.

 It is quite common for motorcycle riders to adjust their idle speeds to too low due to which they run into problems while accelerating, especially on inclines and declines.

-The stalling of the engine can happen in such cases because of reduced airflow at lower RPMs result in loss of power
+The stalling of the engine can happen in such cases because reduced airflow at lower RPMs results in loss of power